misterchaos/integrations/posts/XX_in_5min.md

-# Integrate 11 messaging platforms in 5 minutes.
+# Integrate XX messaging platforms in 5 minutes.

 The task of making your bot or application available on 11 different platforms can be long and tedious.
 Broid allows you to do this very quickly.